Nancy Pelosis Husbands Attacker Jailed For 30 Years - UrduPoint

 During what DePape told officers was a "pretty amicable" conversation with Paul Pelosi, the husband managed to call for help from law enforcement officers.

-But moments later, in scenes captured by police bodycam, DePape hit Pelosi with a hammer before officers rushed at him and took the weapon away.
+Moments later when police arrived DePape hit Pelosi with a hammer before officers rushed at him and took the weapon away.

 Pelosi was knocked unconscious and had his skull fractured.
 He spent almost a week in a hospital, where he underwent surgery.